Is Wednesday Addams Autistic? Theories

 In an interview with the Empire magazine, series director Tim Burton said that it was how the main character interacted with the world around her that piqued his interest in the project.
 “When I read this [script],” he stated, “it just spoke to me about how I felt in school and how you feel about your parents, how you feel as a person.
 It gave the Addams Family a different kind of reality.
 It was an interesting combination.”

 Although Burton was never diagnosed, the esteemed filmmaker reportedly is on the spectrum, according to his former partner Helena Bonham Carter.
-The Netflix series, with Burton and his co-creators at the helm, celebrate Wednesday’s unconventionality by placing her in more than 90% of the scenes.
+The Netflix series, with Burton and his co-creators at the helm, celebrates Wednesday’s unconventionality by placing her in more than 90% of the scenes.

 Read More: Who is Hyde in Wednesday, Explained